‘Rotten’ on Netflix

 Biggest Little Farm

-I’ll end this post by saying there is a documentary called Biggest Little Farm that was honestly tough for me to watch for a few reasons, partially due to the specific farm being so expensive, and partially due to the cycle of life being shown so openly and watching animals being killed.
+I’ll end this post by saying there is a documentary called Biggest Little Farm that was honestly tough for me to watch for a few reasons, partially due to the specific farm being so expensive to run, and partially due to the cycle of life being shown so openly and watching animals being killed.
 Overall it was absolutely magical to see how an organic farm can support itself overtime and how nature has a way of balancing itself out.
-If you haven’t seen it, I’m not saying it’s the best film ever, but I learned A TON about organic farming and what it takes, and it was incredible to see barren land being transformed into rich soil and how everything else on the farm was able to benefit once a strong ecosystem was established.
+If you haven’t seen it, I’m not saying it’s the best film ever, but I learned a ton about organic farming and what it takes, and it was incredible to see barren land being transformed into rich soil and how everything else on the farm was able to benefit once a strong ecosystem was established.

 I’m curious how others feel on this subject.
 Did anyone else with a peanut allergy see the ‘The Peanut Problem’ episode and have an adverse reaction?
 What do you think the is causing food allergies to rise after you’ve done research on the subject?